What Is a Digital Experience Platform? DXP vs CMS vs WEM

 This level of contextual personalization requires a deeper level of personalization, one that takes into account every piece of content, device use, customer behaviour, and successful conversion paths to learn, deliver, and learn again which patterns lead to better outcomes for which people at which times.

-This type of personalization needs to happen at the core of the experience, not the fringes.
+This type of personalization needs to happen at the core of the experience, not on the fringes.

 The DXP platform, sitting at the connected heart of the experience, should be the place where this intelligence is housed and can talk to your entire solutions toolkit to keep learning about your visitors and continuously, automatically, improve their experience.